Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 ## Checking Signal Signature

 Working with our example, signal `clicked` of class `Button`, let's say we do not know what function is able to connect to this signal.
-To find out, we check the mousetrap documentation, either by visiting [`Button`](@ref)s documentation online, or from within the REPL by pressing `?` and entering the name of the class we want to look up:
+To find out, we check the Mousetrap documentation, either by visiting [`Button`](@ref)s documentation online, or from within the REPL by pressing `?` and entering the name of the class we want to look up:

 ```
-help?> mousetrap.Button
+help?> Mousetrap.Button
 ```
 ```
   Button <: Widget